rfick/idea-game/README.md

     page for your repository).
 This will create a new directory with the same name as the repository.

+4. Add the `upstream` remote.
+You'll have to use the git shell to do this.

+        $ git remote add upstream git://github.com/kalgynirae/idea-game.git

 ### Git basics

+Your best friend:

+    $ git status

 #### Staging and committing

 After you've made changes to files in the repository, you have to *stage* and then *commit* the changes.

+**Staging** lets you specify exactly which changes you want to commit.
-The staging process exists so that you can commit only some files or certain parts of files that have changes.
-For example, if you change File A and File B, but the changes are unrelated and would make more sense in separate commits, you can stage File A only and commit, and then stage File B and commit again.
+For example, if you change File A and File B, but the changes are unrelated and would make more sense in separate commits, you can stage File A, commit, and then stage File B and commit again.
+Usually you'll stage entire files, but it's also possible to stage only parts of files.

 In the git shell, you can stage files like this:

     $ git add <files>

+To see what files have been changed and what files are currently staged,
+use:

+    $ git status

+To see what has changed in a particular file:

+    $ git diff <file>

-Committing is the process of packaging up the changes you've made with a message that explains them.
-Git commit titles should be written in the present imperative and should be 55 characters or fewer. (examples: `Add Run/Stop buttons`, `Fix bug #4453`, and `Add a new character sprite`) More detailed information can be included in the description.
+**Committing** is the process of packaging up the changes you've made with a message that explains them.

 Commiting is done in the git shell like this:

-    $ git commit -m "<title>"
+    $ git commit

+This will open a text editor so that you can enter your commit message.
+Once you save the file and quit the editor, git will record the commit.
+If you want to cancel the commit, you can exit the editor without saving the file.

+Git commit messages consist of a required short title (written in the imperative voice, max 55 characters) and an optional longer description.

+Commits in git are identified by a hexidecimal hash.
+The hashes are quite long, but in most cases you can use just the first 6 or 7 characters of the hash.

+To see the log of previous commits and their hashes:

+    $ git log
+    $ git log --oneline

 #### Branches

-Git stores repository configuration and metadata in a special directory named `.git` inside the repository folder.
+The default branch in a git repository is called `master`.

+To list the branches in your local repository or to see which branch you currently have checked out, you can do:

+    $ git branch

+If you also want to see local copies of remote branches:

+    $ git branch -a

+To switch to a branch:

+    $ git checkout <branch name>

+To make a new branch:

+    $ git checkout -b <branch name>

+### Using git to work on the game

 [1]: https://github.com/
 [2]: http://windows.github.com/